 Applicants are required to submit a one-page summary/abstract of their project.
 The project abstract must contain a summary of the proposed activity suitable for dissemination to the public.
 It should be a self-contained document that identifies the name of the team, the project title, the objectives of the Phase 2 submission, a description of the project, and the potential impact of the project (e.g., benefits, outcomes).
 This abstract should not include any proprietary or sensitive business information as DOE may make it available to the public after selections are made.
-The project summary must not exceed one page when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) and 12-point or larger font size.
-Save the Summary for Public Release in a single PDF file using the following convention for the title: "TeamName Abstract".
+The project summary must not exceed one page when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
+Save the Summary for Public Release in a single PDF file using the following convention for the title: "TeamName_Abstract".